Classroom Strategies

 - Be sure the pointed part of each arrow is clear.
 Design the graphics to minimize directional confusion.

-- When applicable, allow students to draw pictures or use cut out pictures as well as words.
+- When applicable, allow your students to draw pictures or use cut out pictures as well as words.

 See the research that supports this strategy

 Birbili, M. (2007).
-Mapping Knowledge: Concept Maps in Early Childhood Education.
+Mapping Knowledge: Concept Maps in Early Childhood Education .
 Retrieved November 4, 2008.

 Hyerle, D. (1996).
 Visual tools for constructing knowledge.
 Alexandria, VA: Association of Supervisors of Curriculum Development.